CharaChorder: Bringing The Keyboard Out Of The Dark Ages

 Imagine being able to type at the speed of thought!

 That is precisely what CharaChorder offers.
-And it’s an input device in a class of its own.
+And it’s a keyboard in a class of its own.

 Think about the average keyboard: it’s got staggered columns of keys in the QWERTY approach.
 A typist can have 2 to 4 fingers typing at the same time, which is great.
 As mentioned earlier, people have been using this keyboard for years to increase their ability to produce increasing quantities of the written word.
 So, all in all, the modern keyboard has been great and it’s definitely helped to change the production of the written word, but the QWERTY keyboard was invented in the early 1870s during a time when there wasn’t even electricity!
 So, think about it -the part of the computer that you interact with the most hasn’t had an upgrade in 150 YEARS.